 So what went wrong?
 What happened to all the money raised through crowdsource funding, a lot of which was meant to pay the costs of getting all the ‘feelies’ made for the backers?

-Update 1/4/2023: Today I was refunded my $142 backer donation.
+On 1/4/2023: I was refunded my $142 backer donation.
 I never asked for a refund, but I got an email today that stated my contribution was being refunded.

 Unknown Realm: Lack Of Communication?

 Communications from the developers at Stirring Dragon Games during the Kickstarter campaign and in the handful of months that followed was stellar.
-They interacted heavily with the backers and even expressed how they loved the sense of community that had been created between themselves and all the backers.
+They interacted heavily with the backers and even expressed how they loved the sense of community that had been created between themselves and all the backers that supported the game.

 Here is the quantity breakdown of Updates from the Developers per Year after the Kickstarter campaign was funded:

-- 2022: On October 10 the developers posted that they were preparing a FAQ and Beta Test Application to screen game testers.
-Yet, as of December 26 there has been no other updates, no FAQ, and no Beta Test Application.
+• 2022: On October 10 the developers posted in the Kickstart ‘Comments’ section that they were preparing a FAQ and Beta Test Application to screen game testers.
+Yet, as of December March 22 2024 there has been no FAQ, and no Beta Test Application.

 The problem with the updates that did occur, as expressed by the backers on the Unknown Realm Comments Page, was the lack of any content that detailed how the game development progress was moving forward.